Loading...

 So by the end of today's lesson, you should be able to set and evaluate effective goals using the SMART target method.

-They are specific, measurable, achievable, recorded, and timed, five words you'll know a lot more about by the end of today's lesson, but if you'd like to pause here and have have a look at the definitions, then feel free.
+And here are our keywords for today, they are specific, measurable, achievable, recorded, and timed, five words you'll know a lot more about by the end of today's lesson.

-As you can see, our lesson is divided into four sections and the first of those sections is titled "Understanding the Effectiveness of Goal Setting."
 Now, goals are something which lots of people set for themselves, but why do they do that?
 Let's have a little look.

-And just to avoid confusion, this can also be referred to as target setting and I don't want you to get confused with those.
+And just to avoid confusion, this can also be referred to as target setting, and I don't want you to get confused with those.

-Sometimes you'll see it referred to as target setting, but they essentially mean the same thing, so don't be confused if you see that.
+Sometimes you'll see the goal-setting phrase, sometimes you'll see it referred to as target setting, but they essentially mean the same thing.

-Now, there are lots of benefits to setting yourself a goal and some of those include increased motivation, increased exercise or training adherence, and improved performance as a result of the goal.
+Now, there are lots of benefits to setting yourself a goal, and some of those include increased motivation, increased exercise or training adherence, and improved performance as a result of the goal.

 Here's an example of a goal.